 Pocket Park is located in downtown Parkville at Main Street and 1st Street.
 The City contracted with BBN Architects to create a Pocket Park Master Plan.
 Two distinct concepts were prepared based on feedback from a small task force comprised of business owners, representatives from the Main Street Parkville Association, Parkville Old Towne Market Community Improvement District, elected officials and city staff.
 The Pocket Park Master Plan was adopted by the Board of Aldermen on December 15, 2020.

 Platte Landing Park is located in downtown Parkville along the Missouri River.
 The City has contracted with McClure to integrate the Parks Master Plan’s conceptual design of a sports complex with the finalized wetland project.
 The Community Land & Recreation Board is currently reviewing options for the ball fields and multipurpose fields.
 More information will be provided as it becomes available.

 English Landing Park is located in downtown Parkville along the Missouri River.
 On July 21, the Board of Aldermen approved a contract to construct new pickleball courts in English Landing Park.
-Four regulation courts will be placed where the existing basketball court is to the north of the restrooms.
-The basketball court will be relocated to south of the sand volleyball courts.
+Four regulation courts were built where the former basketball court was located to the north of the restrooms.
+The basketball court was moved to a location south of the sand volleyball courts.

 Adams Park is located at 13th Street and Walnut Street and Watkins Park is located at West Street and 10th Street.
 The City contracted with Vireo’s Landscape Architects for renovation concepts for both Adams and Watkins parks.
 The master plans were adopted by the Board of Aldermen on November 3, 2020.